lmbxmu/RBNN/readme.md

 &emsp;&emsp;default: resnet18_1w1a.
 &emsp;&emsp;options: resnet34_1w1a

 We provide two types of dataloaders by [nvidia-dali](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html) and [Pytorch](https://pytorch.org/docs/stable/data.html) respectively.
 They use the same data augmentations, including random crop and horizontal flip.
 We empirically find that the dataloader by Pytorch can offer a better accuracy performance.
 They may have different code implementations.
 Anyway, we haven't figured it out yet.
 However, nvidia-dali shows its extreme efficiency in processing data which well accelerates the network training.
 The reported experimental results are on the basis of nvidia-dali due to the very limited time in preparation of NeurIPS submission.
-If interested, you can try dataloader by Pytorch via removing the optional augment ```-- use_dali``` to obtain a better performance.
+If interested, you can try dataloader by Pytorch via removing the optional argument ```-- use_dali``` to obtain a better performance.

  \
 nvidia-dali package